Filipp Zhmachenko: World War II

+Postwar

 He was promoted to the rank of colonel general on 29 May 1945.
 After the war, he was appointed deputy commander of the Central Group of Forces in Austria.
 Since 1949, he was the deputy commander of the Belarusian Military District and in November 1953 of the Carpathian Military District.
-In 1955-1960, he was Chairman of the Central Committee of the DOSAAF of the Ukrainian SSR.
+In 1955–1960, he was Chairman of the Central Committee of the DOSAAF of the Ukrainian SSR.

 He retired in 1960 and died in Kiev on 19 June 1966.
 A street in the city was named after him.